 \subsection{Conjugacy class multiplication and the conjugacy class exponent}

-The notion of conjugacy class is one of the most fundamental ones in group theory.
-If $C_1,C_2$ are conjugacy classes of a group $G$ then the product $C_1C_2$ is defined as the set $\{xy: x\in C_1,y\in C_2\}$. one can similarly defines the product of several conjugacy classes.
+The notion of a conjugacy class is one of the most fundamental ones in group theory.
+If $C_1,C_2$ are conjugacy classes of a group $G$ then the product $C_1C_2$ is defined as the set $\{xy: x\in C_1,y\in C_2\}$.
+One can similarly defines the product of several conjugacy classes.
 It is clear that $C_1C_2$ is a union of conjugacy classes.
 One of deep problems recently discussed in literature is whether $C_1C_2=C_3$ for non-trivial conjugacy classes $C_1,C_2,C_3$ of a finite simple group \cite{AH,ASH,GMT}.
 In general, the problem of determining the conjugacy classes $C$ that are contained in the product $C_1\cdots C_k$ of given conjugacy classes $C_1,\ldots ,C_k$ is one of the most complex in finite group theory.
-Numerious special cases of this problem are considered, forming a large research area of group theory.
+Numerous special cases of this problem were considered, forming a large research area of group theory.
 The overwhelming number of results obtained concern groups that have an explicit parametrization of the conjugacy classes, such as symmetric groups and simple groups.
 In case of $G = \GL_n(F)$, the general linear group over a field $F$, this is one of difficult problems of linear algebra; the most significant results are probably obtained in \cite{Cr}, see also \cite{Ku,Lev94,So}.

-The above problem can be restated as that of existing elements $g_1\in C_1$, \ldots, $g_k\in C_k$ and $g\in C=C_{k+1}$ such that $ g_1\cdots g_{k+1}=1$.
+The above problem can be restated as that of the existence of elements $g_1\in C_1$, \ldots, $g_k\in C_k$ and $g\in C=C_{k+1}$ such that $ g_1\cdots g_{k+1}=1$.
 In this form the problem in question goes back to Burnside \cite[\S 223]{Br}.
-Explicitly, a formula for the number $n(C_1,\ldots,C_{k+1})$ of the $(k+1)$-tuples $g_1,\ldots,g_k$ such that $g_1\cdots g_{k+1}=1$ in terms of irreducible characters of $G $ , currently well known (see ~\cite[Lemma 10.10]{ASH}, \cite[Theorem 7.2.1]{Se}, \cite[Theorem 2.5.9]{LuP}), probably first appears in \cite{Rb}.
+Explicitly, a formula for the number $n(C_1,\ldots,C_{k+1})$ of the $(k+1)$-tuples $g_1,\ldots,g_k$ such that $g_1\cdots g_{k+1}=1$ in terms of irreducible characters of $G $, currently well known (see ~\cite[Lemma 10.10]{ASH}, \cite[Theorem 7.2.1]{Se}, \cite[Theorem 2.5.9]{LuP}), probably first appeared in \cite{Rb}.
 This is a very useful tool for approaching the problem for groups $G$ for which the irreducible character values are known.
 Note that we only use the special case with $C_1=C_2=\cdots =C_{k+1}$, and mainly for $k=2$, see Lemma \ref{eq} below.

 In this paper we address to a special case of the above problem:

 \textbf{Problem 1}.
 Given a non-abelian simple group $G$ and a conjugacy class $C$ of $G$, determine the minimal number $e=e(C)=e_G(C)$ such that $1\in C^e$.